Can I Use Apple Cider Vinegar to Clean My Keurig?

 Clean the Carafe Shrine

 Wash the carafe shrine after every use.
-Make sure that it is bright as possible.
+Make sure that it is as bright as possible.
 Use hot water, a little rice, and detergent to clean it.

 Conclusion

-If you’re interested in learning what else apple cider vinegar can clean in your home, check out our post – Can Apple Cider Vinegar Be Used for Cleaning?
+If you’re interested in learning what else apple cider vinegar can clean in your home, check out our post – Will Apple Cider Vinegar Clean a Coffee Pot?